LizardByte/Sunshine/docs/guides.md

 ###### Log in to an X11 Session

 This can be fixed, by modifying some scripts called by SDDM on boot.
-To start though, we need to make sure we're logged into an x11 session, not wayland or the terminal.
-As the wayland session will give us incorrect information, and the terminal will give us no information since no graphical environment exists.
+To start though, we need to make sure we're logged into an x11 session, not Wayland or the terminal.
+As the Wayland session will give us incorrect information, and the terminal will give us no information since no graphical environment exists.
 SDDM initially starts an x11 session to display the login screen so we need to use xorg commands to change the display configuration.